 Instructors will usually contact TAs the week before classes start.
 On occasion instructors will contact TAs before this; in rare instances they might wait until after.
 Instructors usually have an organizational meeting the end of the week before classes or at the start of the first week of classes.
 They will sometimes also have preparation tasks for TAs to do right before or at the start of classes.
 If you have not heard from the instructor you assigned to work with, and classes will start very soon, please email them.

 Most classes have a weekly meeting of the instructor, any graduate TAs, and all the undergraduate TAs.
 These meetings are important for planning, organizing, and sharing teaching tips and other critical course information.
-TAs are expected to attend all these meetings, and to contact the course instructor if they miss any.
+TAs are expected to attend all these meetings, and to contact the course instructor ahead of time if they miss any.

 Because of the number of undergraduate TAs, the department is unable to provide textbooks to undergraduate TAs.
 TAs are encouraged to keep their textbooks from when they took the class.
 In the event the class textbook changes, TAs might need to share or borrow textbooks from other TAs or from the course instructor.

 Early in the semester you should discuss office hour times with the instructor.
 Undergraduate TAs normally have one or two office hours per week.
 Early in the semester, the Undergraduate TA Supervisor will send all undergraduate TA s an email explaining how to schedule your office hours.
 Make sure you follow the directions in that email; this ensures you will be able to use that space (some times will already be reserved for classes or other non-TA uses), and to help prevent overcrowding.
 TAs will not hold office hours during the first week of class unless specified by the instructor.
 The first week will be a time when TA office hour times and locations are selected by TAs and approved by the instructor.